LimeChain/eoslime/Readme.md

 let contract = await eoslime.CleanDeployer.deploy(WASM_PATH, ABI_PATH);
 ```

-The `deploy` function returns to you a ready to use [instance](#contract) of the deployed contract.
+The `deploy` function returns a ready to use [instance](#contract) of the deployed contract.

 ## Contract
 ---
-You can get a contract instance in two ways
+You can get a contract's instance in two ways
 * Each Deployer returns to you a new contract after deployment
-* You can instatiate an already existing contract as:
+* You can instatiate an already existing contract by doing:
 ```javascript
 // Local network initialization const eoslime = require('eoslime').init();